Professor of Mathematics and Statistics

 2.

-covered in game theory.
-The slides for the talk are available here :Introduction to Game Theory
+problems covered in game theory.
+The slides for the talk are available

-These classes are accessed through www.blackboard.luc.edu.
-You get on to Blackboard using your Loyola userid and Password.
+These classes are accessed through http://www.sakai.luc.edu/.
+You get on to Sakai using your Loyola userid and Password.

 or Half.com.

-The book is currently in the 3rd printing.
+The book (Edition 1)is currently in the 3rd

 Maple worksheets for the class:Chaps 1 & 2